What is Detoxification?

 Begin the Detox Stage

-The individuals who decide to take the safe route and receive medical attention for the detox stage, will begin their recovery in a stable and structured environment.
+The individuals in Aurora, IL who decide to take the safe route and receive medical attention for the detox stage, will begin their recovery in a stable and structured environment.
 When arriving to a facility the person will go through an initial evaluation.
 The evaluation takes place to contrive a person’s length of stay in detox as well as to elaborate on one’s specific needs.
 A few of the specifics addressed during the evaluation include: testing to oversee the exact substances and amounts currently circulating through the bloodstream; clinical evaluation for change of comorbidity (co-occurring disorders); Additional behavior and mental disorders or difficulties.
 Generally, in a treatment environment for detoxification, mixing of substances or drugs and alcohol is common.
 Receiving care from medical and qualified staff persons, enables an individual to feel accepted and content in the unpleasant circumstances, while offering continuous motivation to clients.

 Step One to Recovery